amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 As an indie game developer, cultivating a strong connection with those that play your game is the best weapon you have against AAA companies.
-The developer commentary I added strengthed that connection and was one of the best moves I could have made.
+The developer commentary I added strengthened that connection and was one of the best moves I could have made.
 The Ensign and A Noble Circle both have developer commentary.
-All three of my games have a very high rating/high rating converstion rate.
+All three of my games have a very high rating/high rating conversion rate.
 See chapter: The Review System's Ins and Outs.

-A Dark Room is a bit unique with regards to pricing (pimarily because it's so secretive about what the game is about).
-After looking at other games like Bleck and You Must Build a Boat, set your price to
+A Dark Room is a bit unique with regards to pricing (primarily because it's so secretive about what the game is about).
+After looking at other games like Blek and You Must Build a Boat, set your price to
 $0.99 or $2.99.
 It seems that the price elasticity for $1.99 and $2.99
 is about the same.
 Above $2.99 and that's when downloads drop significantly.

 **Day 381 - Jun 20, 2014: Taxes, Negative Reviews, Clones, and Open Source**

-Alrighty, this one has been on my mind for a while.
+Alright, this one has been on my mind for a while.
 It's going to be difficult to exercise empathy and be tactful within this post, but I'll try.
 Let's get started.